tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ];
 ```

-Here you see all the characters were replaced with numbers.
+Here we see all the characters were replaced with numbers.
 Now somewhere else can decide what goes with
 the 1's, 2's, and 0's.
 In our case, the 1's were `"O"`, the 2's were `"X"`, and the 0's were `""`.

 Having this structure allows for many things, especially once you know how to manipulate it.
 There are